thinkaliker/AuroraServer/README.md

 AuroraServer
 ======
-This is the git repository for [AuroraServer](http://auroraserver.tk).
+This is the git repository for the [AuroraServer](http://auroraserver.tk) website.